 How much Input Lag is considered Good?

-There is no generalized answer to this question because input lag depends on many factors that include game, monitor, controller (in case of the wireless device), and how powerful your CPU and graphics card is.
+There is no generalized answer to this question because input lag depends on many factors that include the game, monitor, controller (in the case of the wireless device), and how powerful your CPU and graphics card is.
 Also, some users are very sensitive to input lag, while some don’t even notice input lag unless it is substantially higher.
 If you are a competitive gamer, then you should always strive to keep it under 10ms, and if you are playing normal games, then anything under 25ms is pretty good.
 Input lag over 40ms is not good, and you may start to feel lag in the gameplay.

 |Below 10ms||For competitive gaming (FPS, Arcade, etc.) and eSports|

 |Above 30ms||Not good for competitive gaming and above 40ms is on the higher side|

 Input Lag vs. Pixel Response Time